Razg93/Self-balancing-robot-tracking-tennis-ball/README.md

 # CONTROL TECHNIQUE

-To deal with the non-equilibrium problem, a PID controller is employed that uses tilt feedback to control the torque of the motors and keep the robot balance.
+To deal with the non-equilibrium problem, a PID controller is employed using tilt feedback to control the torque of the motors and keep the robot balanced.
 A PID controller continuously measures a process variable and calculates an error value (angle from the vertical), which is the deviation of the process variable from some desired value.

 **The PID controller**